TianyuQ/me/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tianyu Qiu is currently a Ph.D. student in Aerospace Engineering in the University of Texas at Austin.
+He is also a research assitant in the Control and Learning for Autonomous Robotics (CLeAR Lab), advised by Prof. David Fridovich-Keil.
+His research interests include reinforcement learning, human robot interaction, game theory and SLAM.
 {style="text-align: justify;"}